 For the vast majority of my time in Australia, I have lived in Melbourne and Sydney, but 8 years ago, when I was approaching my retirement, I moved to Hobart.
 Hobart, the capital of Australia’s island state of Tasmania, is arguably the prettiest city in the country and definitely the one with the best lifestyle.

-I am an amateur, but I am influenced by 3 great fungi photographers, and I am hoping that one day I'll learn how to get my photography skills close to their mastery.
+I am an amateur, but I am influenced by three great fungi photographers, and I am hoping that one day I'll learn how to get my photography skills close to their mastery.
 These three master fungi photographers are Australia’s Stephen Axford, America’s Alison Pollack, and Poland's Robert Kozak.
+Although my work has focused on mushroom-related species popular in Europe and Tasmania, I’ve started expanding my interest in the macroscopic and microscopic characteristics of other psilocybe species, which are crucial for identification purposes.

 Here is a collection of some of my favorite photos of Tasmanian mushrooms, and also of some from my Polish homeland.

-From the photography point of view, I love all mushrooms.
+From a photography point of view, I love all mushrooms.
 They are magical creations of nature, and they have every color or shape imaginable.
+In Tasmania, I’ve also encountered slightly bluish-green fungi and dung-inhabiting species found in the more rural parts of the state, which ties in with my fascination with fungi in Southeastern Australia.

 My fascination with fungi started very early when I was 5-6 years old.
 When my family was poor during the dark, difficult communist times in Poland, we often had to rely on foraging edible mushrooms.
 We picked porcini, wild blueberries, blackberries, and raspberries to survive.